-PaintCare intends to continue a three-to-five-year effort to visit non-drop-off sites in order to increase awareness of the program among retailers.
-The visits include providing updated outreach materials, checking site staff familiarity with the program, and observing whether the PaintCare fee is being applied to covered products.
-During these visits, staff will also invite retailers to participate in the program as drop-off sites.
+PaintCare intends to continue to visit non-drop-off sites to increase awareness of the program among retailers.
+Plans for the visits include providing updated outreach materials, checking site staff familiarity with the program, and observing whether the PaintCare fee is being applied to covered products.
+During these visits, staff plan to invite retailers and other locations (recycling facilities, solid waste transfer stations) to participate in the program as drop-off sites.